Is the Conventional Picture of Coherence Time Complete? Dark Matter Recoherence: Generalized coherence examples

-In this simplest example, we allowed the box to have degeneracies by choosing identical lengths for all sides.
-The degeneracies may be removed by choosing lengths with irrational ratios.
-This leads to the number of non-degenerate levels scaling as $\propto a_L^{3}$, when multiplying all sides with a common factor $a_L$.
+We can further consider a cuboid box with irrational ratios for side lengths, which removes the degeneracies and leads to the number of non-degenerate levels scaling as $\propto a_L^{3}$, where $a_L$ is a common factor dictating all side lengths.
 The typical energy spacing therefore scales as, $\delta E\propto a_L^{-3}$ instead of $\propto a_L^{-2}$ as in the degenerate case.
-This leads to a delayed onset of recoherence as we show in more detail in Appendix \ref{sec:Coherence for free quantum gas in a non-degenerate 3D box}, where we verify the scalings presented here by comparison with exact numerical evaluation\,.
+This leads to a delayed onset of recoherence as we show in more detail in the supplemental material.